Poster Session 2 22nd ATM Chem Poster Session II

 Meteorological Effects on Nitryl Chloride in an Urban Wintertime Environment

-Kathryn D Kulju, University of Michigan, Ann Arbor, MI; and S. M. McNamara, Q. Chen, J. Edebeli, J. D. Fuentes, S. B. Bertman, and K. A. Pratt
+Kathryn D. Kulju, Univ. of Michigan, Ann Arbor, MI; and S. M. McNamara, Q. Chen, J. Edebeli, J. D. Fuentes, S. B. Bertman, and K. A. Pratt

-Airborne Observations of Halocarbons and other Trace Gases from Regional to Global Studies
+Airborne Observations of Halocarbons and Other Trace Gases from Regional to Global Studies

-James W Elkins, NOAA, Boulder, CO; and F. L. Moore, E. J. Hintsa, S. A. Montzka, C. Sweeney, J. D. Nance, G. S. Dutton, and B. D. Hall
+James W. Elkins, NOAA, Boulder, CO; and F. L. Moore, E. J. Hintsa, S. A. Montzka, C. Sweeney, J. D. Nance, G. S. Dutton, and B. D. Hall

-Application of Unmanned Aerial Vehicles for Atmospheric Sampling: A Numerical Experiment By Large-Eddy Simulation
+Application of Unmanned Aerial Vehicles for Atmospheric Sampling: A Numerical Experiment by Large-Eddy Simulation

-Yongjing Ma, Harvard University, Cambridge, MA; and J. Ye, I. O. Ribeiro, J. V. G. D. Arellano, J. Xin Sr., and S. T. Martin
+Yongjing Ma, Harvard Univ., Cambridge, MA; and J. Ye, I. O. Ribeiro, J. V. G. D. Arellano, J. Xin Sr., and S. T. Martin

 Exploring Oxidation in the Remote Free Troposphere during the Atmospheric Tomography (ATom) Mission

-David O. Miller, Pennsylvania State Univ., University Park, PA; and W. Brune, A. Thames, H. M. Allen, D. Blake, T. P. Bui, R. Commane, J. D. Crounse, B. Daube, G. S. Diskin, J. Digangi, J. W. Elkins, S. Hall, T. F. Hanisco, R. A. Hannun, E. J. Hintsa, M. J. Kim, K. McKain, F. L. Moore, J. M. Nicely, J. Peischl, T. B. Ryerson, J. St. Clair, C. Sweeney, A. P. Teng, C. Thompson, K. Ullman, K. T. Vasquez, P. Wennberg, and G. M. Wolfe
+David O. Miller, The Pennsylvania State Univ., Univ.
+Park, PA; and W. Brune, A. Thames, H. M. Allen, D. Blake, T. P. Bui, R. Commane, J. D. Crounse, B. Daube, G. S. Diskin, J. Digangi, J. W. Elkins, S. Hall, T. F. Hanisco, R. A. Hannun, E. J. Hintsa, M. J. Kim, K. McKain, F. L. Moore, J. M. Nicely, J. Peischl, T. B. Ryerson, J. St. Clair, C. Sweeney, A. P. Teng, C. Thompson, K. Ullman, K. T. Vasquez, P. Wennberg, and G. M. Wolfe

 Investigation of the Sensitivity of the Dust Emissions to Changes in the Normalized Vegetation Index (NDVI) over the Middle East in the GEOS Global Model Simulations

-Can we Predict Interannual Surface Trace Gas Variability from Stratospheric Measurements?
+Can We Predict Interannual Surface Trace Gas Variability from Stratospheric Measurements?

 Eric A. Ray, NOAA, Boulder, CO; CIRES, Boulder, CO; and R. W. Portmann, P. Yu, J. S. Daniel, S. A. Montzka, G. S. Dutton, B. D. Hall, F. L. Moore, and K. H. Rosenlof